 The Load Test framework will issue REST requests to a Node endpoint.
 This request will contain the ‘key’ for the query to execute.
 The Node endpoint will retrieve the query from DynamoDB and POST the query to the search engine endpoint.
 Both the Node endpoint and the search engine will reside within the same AWS region (and AWS zone).

 It is permissible to run some queries to “prime the caches” prior to beginning the performance testing runs.

+Appendix